Hawaii bill compels mediation for Zuckerberg-type land deals

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

-Ownership of the small lots could be split between hundreds and many of them unidentified.
+Ownership of the small lots could be split between hundreds of people — many of them unidentified.

 If passed, Ing’s bill would likely take effect July 1.
 It would apply to Zuckerberg’s cases if they are still ongoing.